 The integrated curricular structure of USCSOM Greenville requires faculty to function as a team more than would be necessary were the curriculum to stand alone in a traditional disciplinary framework.
-Consequently, faculty should be rewarded within the Unit criteria for advancing teamwork as evidenced by participation in group activities of the faculty, mentoring activities, shared responsibility for teaching individual sessions, integration of curricular material, interfacing between biomedical sciences and clinical sciences faculty, development of research/scholarship clusters, participation in faculty development with other faculty, and attending to citizenship activities (such as faculty meetings, joint review sessions, etc.).
+Consequently, faculty should be rewarded within the Unit criteria for advancing teamwork as evidenced by participation in group activities of the faculty, mentoring activities, shared responsibility for teaching individual sessions, integration of curricular material, interfacing between biomedical sciences and clinical sciences faculty, development of research/scholarship clusters, participation in faculty development with other faculty, assessment activities and attending to citizenship activities (such as faculty meetings, joint review sessions, etc.).
 Likewise, there is a high value placed on teaching, innovation in teaching, student-centered learning, and the transition into active forms of learning with a movement away from passive teaching methodologies that have dominated medical curriculum in the past.
-Faculty are therefore expected to participate in and should be recognized/rewarded for engagement in curricular and faculty development activities that advance capacity for innovation for themselves and the faculty as a whole.
+Faculty should therefore be recognized/rewarded for engagement in curricular and faculty development activities that advance capacity for innovation for themselves and the faculty as a whole.

-To evaluate faculty members in the School of Medicine, the appointment and promotion criteria of excellence in teaching, scholarship/research, and service should be viewed as a means of encouraging and rewarding the pursuit of excellence as well as ensuring that faculty members meet performance expectations.
+To evaluate faculty members in the School of Medicine, the appointment and promotion criteria for performance in teaching, scholarship/research, and service should be viewed as a means of encouraging and rewarding the pursuit of excellence as well as ensuring that faculty members meet performance expectations.
 Since all three sets of core activities are significant and necessary for the academic health of the school, they are each considered in promotion and appointment decisions.
-Those who evaluate faculty under these Unit criteria should take into consideration the time allocations of the candidate in each area, and consider the faculty member's personal statement to determine the significance of his/her accomplishments given the prevailing standards within the candidate's own discipline to ensure a fair and equal application of these standards across the full spectrum of biomedical scientists within the Unit.
+Those who evaluate faculty under these Unit criteria should take into consideration the faculty member's personal statement to determine the significance of each accomplishment given the prevailing standards within the candidate's own discipline to ensure a fair and equitable application of these standards across the full spectrum of faculty within the Unit.